aimms/how-to/Articles/531/531-working-with-wonderful-webui-widgets.rst

 Operating the map widget
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The map widgets opens with a network showing the available connections.
+The map widget opens with a network showing the available connections.
-The capacity of the distillation and pumping nodes, and the demand of the bottling nodes is reflected in the size of the corresponding icons.
+The capacity of the distillation and pumping nodes and the demand of the bottling nodes is reflected in the size of the corresponding icons.

 Your tools are as follows: